Fees for the partition and the issuance of the Statement of Benefits

 Application of the rules

-Supplemental Pension Plans Act, for example in the case of married spouses who are not in family mediation and who have not instituted an action in divorce, separation from bed and board or civil annulment of marriage, higher fees can be charges and they can be charged to only one of the spouses.
+When an administrator issues a Statement that does not have to be issued under the Supplemental Pension Plans Act, for example in the case of married spouses who are not in family mediation and who have not instituted an action for divorce, separation from bed and board or civil annulment of marriage, higher fees can be charged and can be charged to only one of the spouses.

 In the event of a refusal to pay, the administrator cannot compensate himself or herself by reducing the benefits of the member or the member's spouse (compensation), but the administrator can refuse to issue the Statement.

 With respect to partition, when the Act does not give the spouses the right to partition, the administrator cannot decide to carry out partition since the member's benefits are unassignable.